 Stockholm is a city of islands.
 Set on a Baltic Sea archipelago of 14 islands linked by a series of 50 bridges, the Swedish capital is a must-visit destination in the country.
 There’s Gamla Stan – or Old Town – a network of cobblestone lanes and pastel-colored houses, home to the 13th century Storkyrkan Cathedral.

-Elsewhere, you can find the grand Royal Palace (completed in 1760), the Romanesque Revival style Stockholm City Hall.
+Elsewhere in Stockholm, you can find the grand Royal Palace (completed in 1760), the Romanesque Revival style Stockholm City Hall.
 You can learn about the Nobel Prize at the Nobel Museum, and see an intact 17th-century sailship at the Vasa Museum.
 The open-air museum Skansen is an excellent way to glimpse Swedish life before modern-day luxuries.

 An archipelago extending from the northeast coast of Norway, Lofoten provides some truly dramatic natural backdrops for your travel adventures.
 One of the most famous things about Lofoten, besides its beautifully scenic setting, is its climate: it’s known for being strangely warm for its latitude.